Helen Worth: Awards and nominations

 Worth has been honoured twice with the Outstanding Achievement Award at awards ceremonies for her performance as Gail in Coronation Street.
 In September 2006, Worth won the "Outstanding Achievement Award" at the Inside Soap Awards.
-Then, on 25 May 2014, Worth won the "Outstanding Achievement Award" at The British Soap Awards 2014 Worth received the British Soap Award for Scene of the Year in 2019 for a monologue she performed, which was also nominated for a BAFTA TV Award.
+Then, on 25 May 2014, Worth won the "Outstanding Achievement Award" at 2014 British Soap Awards.
+She also received the British Soap Award for Scene of the Year in 2019 for a monologue she performed, which was also nominated for a BAFTA TV Award.

-Worth was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to drama.